[Video] How to do incision and Drainage of Abscess?

 This is a demonstration of a wound care physician performing an incision and drainage of a sample abscess.
-The demonstrator explains the techniques, instruments, indications and complications of this procedure.
+The demonstrator explains the techniques, instruments, indications and complications involved in carrying out i&d of an abscess.
 This demonstration is performed by a trained wound care physician for educational purposes only and should not be tried at home.

 Understand Wound Care: